AAssemblix

 Which LLM providers are supported?

-OpenAI, Anthropic, Google, Mistral, and Ollama (for local models).
-Provider is selected per node, with built-in A/B mode and automatic fallback chains (e.g. openai → anthropic on rate limit).
+OpenAI, Google Gemini, DeepSeek, and GigaChat.
+Provider is selected per node, with automatic fallback chains (e.g. openai → gemini on rate limit).
 Free tier ships one provider; Pro and Team unlock all of them with fallback.

 What is persistent state and how does it work?